 Needless to say, Cuz may be out of the rotation for awhile.
 He's welcome to bring the matzah cloth and the candle sticks, but the email jokes just aren't welcome.
 OK, maybe on Pesach, we are a little religious.
 Maybe that's what makes this night different from all other nights.

 Hebrew word for an unleavened bread, traditionally eaten during the holiday of Passover.
 Hebrew for "Passover," the spring holiday commemorating the Exodus of the Jews from slavery in Egypt.
+Hebrew for "prayer book," the plural is "siddurim."
 Hebrew for "my master," the term refers to a spiritual leader and teacher of Torah.
 Often, but not always, a rabbi is the leader of a synagogue congregation.
 Hebrew for "order," refers to the traditional course of events, or service, surrounding the Passover and Tu Bishvat meals.